-Why cotton matters
+Why your choice of cotton matters

 It takes an average of 8,500 liters of water to grow enough cotton to make one pair of jeans, according to WWF research.
 Cotton is one of the most used materials by clothing retailers, so it’s imperative they identify and utilize sustainable versions of the textile, and that consumers demonstrate their support by making smart shopping decisions.